Trigger Validation

 4. Click on dir in the Links column next to the test of your interest.

-5. See the file commands.json or directly in the stdout log.
+5. See the file commands.json or directly stdout.txt for the full command line.

 TRIGVALSTEERING_DRY_RUN=1 test_trig_data_v1Dev_build.py